jenkinsci/report-jtreg-plugin/README.md

 This plugin depends on https://github.com/judovana/jenkins-chartjs-plugin

 ## For developers
+### embedding lib in plugin
 In the compile phase of the `report-jtreg-plugin` module a `script.sh/.bat` is run.
 The script copies the `target` directory of the already compiled `jtreg-report-lib` module into the `target` directory of the plugin module.
 This is done because of the Jenkins security hardening (https://www.jenkins.io/blog/2018/03/15/jep-200-lts/).
 The plugin can't load classes from external modules, and it throws a class filter exception.

 The plugin should work correctly with this "workaround", however, if it doesn't, run Jenkins with this switch, it should solve the problem: `-Dhudson.remoting.ClassFilter=io.jenkins.plugins.report.jtreg.model.Report,io.jenkins.plugins.report.jtreg.model.ReportFull,io.jenkins.plugins.report.jtreg.model.Suite,io.jenkins.plugins.report.jtreg.model.Test,io.jenkins.plugins.report.jtreg.model.TestOutput`

+### releaseing
+This plugin is **multimodule** lib, plugin and two external services.
+Thus the autorelease do not work as expected.
+To release, you have to `cd report-jtreg` submodule which contans `report-jtreg-plugin artifactId` and here run manually `mvn release:preapre` and `mvn release:perform`.
+During preapare, always adjsut all modules, not jsut dependent ones (choice of `0`)